NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Introduction

 The recent rapid developments in the field of deep learning (DL) have made DL methods surpass more traditional ML methods, as seen in the benchmarks by~\citet{Puliti} and~\citet{taher2025}.
 Projection-based methods operate by creating two-dimensional representations of tree point clouds, for example by taking orthographic projection images from multiple angles and colouring the images black-and-white (B\&W)~\citep{Marinelli, Seidel, Blackburn, Puliti, taher2025}, according to depth~\citep{Allen}, intensity~\citep{Blackburn} or geometric features~\citep{Blackburn}.
 The classification task is largely studied in the field of image-based artificial intelligence, and one benefit of the 2D-models is the performance of state-of-the-art image models, such as YOLO~\citep{YOLO2023}.

 3D-DL models operate directly on the point clouds, taking as input subsampled point coordinates and possible additional attributes, such as intensity and reflectance values.
 The pioneers of deep learning in the realm of point cloud understanding were PointNet~\citep{qi2017a} and PointNet++~\citep{Qi2017b}.
 Several studies have shown their ability to classify tree species~\citep{LIU2022a, Liu2022c, Sun, LIU2022b, taher2025, Puliti}.
-Newer 3D-architectures include PointMLP~\citep{pointmlp}, 3D-convolution models~\citep{pointcnn}, graph-based methods~\citep{dgcnn} and transformer-based architectures~\citep{pointtransformer}.
-All of these architectures have been utilised to classify tree species: ~\citet{LIU2022b, Liu2022c} used PointMLP, 3D-convolution-based methods were utilised by~\citet{LIU2021, LIU2022b, Puliti}, graph-based methods by~\citet{LIU2022b, Puliti}, and transformer-based architectures were applied in~\citet{Sun, taher2025}.
+Newer 3D-architectures include PointMLP~\citep{pointmlp}, 3D-CNNs~\citep{pointcnn}, DGCNN~\citep{dgcnn} and PointTransformer~\citep{pointtransformer}.
+All of these architectures have been utilised to classify tree species: ~\citet{LIU2022b, Liu2022c} used PointMLP, 3D-CNNs were utilised by~\citet{LIU2021, LIU2022b, Puliti}, DGCNN by~\citet{LIU2022b, Puliti}, and PointTransformer in~\citet{Sun, taher2025}.
 These studies show the prominence of 3D methods in tree species classification.

 Recently, two benchmark studies on tree species classification have been published, namely one by~\citet{Puliti} and another by~\citet{taher2025}.
 The former is carried out on the FOR-species20k\footnote{Available on Zenodo:~\url{https://doi.org/10.5281/zenodo.13255198}} public dataset~\citep{forspecies20k}, and the other on the MS-ALS-SPECIES\footnote{Available on Zenodo:~\url{https://doi.org/10.5281/zenodo.17077256}} dataset~\citep{espooDATA}.
 The FOR-species20k dataset contains more than \num{20000} samples from 33 species, which are gathered by different methods (terrestrial laser scanning, MLS, unmanned ALS).
 In their study,~\citet{Puliti} found that image-based models outperformed certain point-based 3D models.
 In contrast,~\citet{taher2025} found that point-based 3D models, especially transformer-based architectures, outperform image-based models.
 Hence, it seems currently unclear whether the best classification performance can be achieved by projection-based methods or 3D-architectures.